-Education is a cornerstone for success in school, work and life.
+Education is the cornerstone for success in work and life.
 It also benefits the whole community: high school graduates have higher earning potential, contribute more to their local economies, are more engaged in their communities, and are more likely to raise kids who also graduate and go on to higher education or work.

-United Way of Elkhart County had taken the lead role in funding high quality early childhood education in our community.
-Together with providers, local and state government, and other nonprofits, we have secured millions of dollars of tuition assistance for families in Elkhart County.
+United Way of Elkhart County has taken the lead role in funding high quality early childhood education in our community.
+Together with providers, local and state government, and other nonprofits, we have secured millions of dollars of pre-K tuition assistance for families in Elkhart County.
 In addition, United Way fully sponsors three READ UNITED initiatives in our county's public schools: Real Men Read, Reading Camps, and Spring Into Reading (Click here to learn more!).
-We sponsor anti-bullying, pre and post school educational programs, summer learning opportunities, leadership summits, day services for individuals with special needs, boy scout programs, and Healthy Families services to help educate and serve parents.
+We sponsor anti-bullying, pre and post school educational programs, summer learning opportunities, leadership summits, services for individuals with special needs, boy scout programs, and Healthy Families services to help educate and serve parents.

-We are partnering with schools, childcare providers and businesses to create transformational opportunities to fit "learners" at every age.
+We are partnering with schools, childcare providers and businesses to create transformational opportunities to fit learners at every age.

 We focus on helping families keep the dollars they earn, increasing their access to mainstream financial institutions, creating and building savings, and planning for the future.

 United Way's financial empowerment programs include employment readiness programs, money skills and financial literacy classes, alternatives to predatory loans, pathways to home ownership, and neighborhood development programs.
 We also fund emergency services for those in desperate need of assistance: helping families keep their heat on during the winter, providing food to the hungry, relief from fires and disasters, and shelter for individuals fleeing violence.
 Our jobs skills, emergency services, and financial empowerment programs improved the lives of 30,991 individuals in 2017.